 A prerequisite for perfect operation and prevention of premature wear is that the service, care, and tuning work on the engine and chassis is properly carried out as described in the Owner's Manual.
-Incorrect adjustment and tuning of the engine and chassis can lead to damage and breakage of components.
+An incorrect suspension setting can lead to damage and breakage of chassis components.

-Use of the vehicle under difficult conditions, such in rain, high heat or with a heavy load, can lead to considerably more rapid wear of components such as the drive train, brake system, or suspension components.
+Use of the vehicle under difficult conditions, such as dusty environments, heavy rain, high heat or with a heavy load, can lead to considerably more rapid wear of components such as the air filter, drive train, brake system, or suspension components.
 For this reason, it may be necessary to inspect or replace parts before the next scheduled service.